Changggg/ecopad_documentation/README.md

 ===================

 This documetation is about installing the ecopad system in your local machine(preferably a linux machine ).
 This documentation will wake you through :-
-   * Adding a new task to the existing model

-   * Adding a new model

    * installing the system in your machine

    * configuring the system

-    * System Control(Some troubleshooting concepts)
+   * system control(Some troubleshooting concepts)

-    * Development(if you further want to develop the system)
+   * development(if you further want to develop the system)

 We have divided this documentation into 4 parts so that it is like a cakewalk for anymone who wants to install and  use  this system in their local machine.